arm-hpc-user-group/Cloud-HPC-Hackathon-2021/Applications/MiniApps/miniXyce/README.md

 Performance analysis of the use of different maths libraries.

+minixyce does not depend on any math libraries.
+Skip this part.

 | Cores | OpenBLAS | ArmPL | BLIS |
 |-------|----------|-------| ---- |